 A meeting held at the end of each sprint to reflect and improve.

-Possible drawbacks of adopting SCRUM are similar to those reasons why many developers have taken up side-projects which do not even offer up a paycheck.
+Possible drawbacks of adopting SCRUM are similar to those reasons why many developers have taken up side-projects that do not even offer up a paycheck.
 These drawbacks are: